SAT Score Scale - Everything You Need to Know

 This means that the same raw performance might result in slightly different scaled scores on different test dates.
 However, these variations are typically minor and are designed to maintain consistency in what scores represent across different administrations.

-It's also worth noting that there are 2 questions per module that are experimental - these questions are not included in your final score.
+Important: There are 2 questions per module that are experimental — these questions are not included in your final score.
 So it's possible that two students who both get 50/54 questions correct may receive very different scores depending on whether they incorrectly answered real or experimental questions.

 Key Observations from Real Tests